ufcg-lsd/arrebol/worker/deploy/README.md

 # Worker Node deployment

-Arrebol tasks are processed by Workers.
-In a typical deployment, a few Workers are deployed together in a single virtual machine, a `Worker Node`.
+Arrebol tasks are processed by the Workers.
+In a typical deployment, multiple Workers are deployed together in a single virtual machine, a `Worker Node`.
 As each task run in an isolated docker container, the Docker engine and other dependencies must have be installed and configured in the Worker Node.
-Below, we described how to configure the Worker Node.
+Below, we detail the configuration procedure.

 ## Requeriments

 Before the configuration and installation of Worker Node dependencies, each Worker Node virtual machine should be configured to be reached via SSH (using a rsa key pair).
 Also, the [Ansible](https://www.ansible.com/) automation tool should be installed in the deploy `coordination host`.
+This host is a machine that commands that deploy.
+To this end, the `coordination host` should be able to access the Worker Node through SSH.

 To install Ansible run these commands:
 ```bash
 sudo apt update